 Advances in automotive technology introduce increased risk

-Automotive technology is evolving at a rapid pace from infotainment systems and operational sensors to mobile app integrations and full driving automation.
+Automotive technology is evolving rapidly from infotainment systems and operational sensors to mobile app integrations and full driving automation.
 Modern vehicles have up to 150 electronic control units and 100 million lines of code.
 By the year 2030, many observers expect them to have roughly 300 million lines of software code.
 In comparison, mass-market personal computer software has close to 40 million.1 While each line of code and point of connectivity enhances functionality and usability, they also introduce the risk of breaches and cyberattacks.

 Interconnected products and systems can be targeted by attackers who manipulate software vulnerabilities and weak links in ecosystems.
 In automotive, a cyberattack introduces additional risk to public safety, which is why building cybersecurity into connected products and systems is crucial to the safe adoption of modern automotive technologies.